GenesisFR/HowToBecomeGoodAtShooters/README.md

 - definition: the different builds the group is made of
 - you want the right balance of offense, defense and utility
 - you should focus on offense first, then defense/utility
+- too much offense and you'll have trouble staying alive, too much defense and it'll take a long time killing mobs, too much utility and you'll have issues doing both
 - you want to create synergy between builds, some builds/skills don't work well together (ex: fire/blind with snipers)
 - some examples of good synergy are 3 DPS + 1 healer/CC, 3 AFK skill builds and 1 skill support build

 ### Group composition (advanced)
 - kill-dependency levels
+   - 1: it doesn't matter (ex: medic)
+   - 2: it helps but isn't essential (ex: Tech Support skill user)
+   - 3: your effectiveness depends on it (ex: Headhunter sniper)
    - 4: your life depends on it (ex: Bloodsucker/Hunter's Fury front liner)
-   - 3: your effectiveness depends on it (ex: Headhunter sniper)
-   - 2: it helps but isn't essential (ex: Tech Support skill user)
-   - 1: it doesn't matter (ex: medic)
-- your team should have an average kill dependency <= 2.5
+- your team should have an average kill dependency <= 2.5 otherwise you may make each other less effective (unless you're coordinated) due to preventing certain talents from proccing

 ### Group play
 - avoid standing in front of a teammate who uses the Demolitionist grenade launcher or Firestarter Chem Launcher, you'll make them kill themselves